anhelina-lunova/anhelina-lunova/README.md

 # 📝 Received Recommendations

-- [Yevhen Petrunkin](https://www.linkedin.com/in/yevhen-petrunkin), Developer, Project: V7Pro Career Bot - [*Link to Recommendation*](https://www.youtube.com/watch?v=IykuTZ-Y5yg&t=1978s)
+- [Yevhen Petrunkin](https://www.linkedin.com/in/yevhen-petrunkin), Developer, Project: V7Pro Career Bot - [*Link to Recommendation*](https://www.youtube.com/watch?v=IykuTZ-Y5yg&t=1978s) :
+  - Meticulous
+  - Knowledgeable
+  - Familiar with Git and the basics of JavaScript
+  - Good asset to any team
-- [Oleksii Dereviankin](https://www.linkedin.com/in/oleksii-dereviankin-001035249), Mentor at GoIT School - [*Link to Recommendation*](https://www.linkedin.com/in/anhelina-lunova/details/recommendations/)
+- [Oleksii Dereviankin](https://www.linkedin.com/in/oleksii-dereviankin-001035249), Mentor at GoIT School - [*Link to Recommendation*](https://www.linkedin.com/in/anhelina-lunova/details/recommendations/) :
+  - Exceptional academic performance
+  - Proactive and initiative-taking approach
+  - Eagerness to go above and beyond requirements
+  - Willingness to share knowledge
 - Former Colleagues - [*Link to Recommendations*](https://www.linkedin.com/in/anhelina-lunova/details/recommendations/)
+  - Diligent, responsible, and hardworking
+  - Absolute team player, always coming to the rescue
+  - Open, friendly, and skilled in fostering fruitful communication between teams
+  - Organizational and managerial abilities, with attention to detail
+  - Analytical and talented, capable of making quick and suitable decisions
+  - Creates a healthy and positive environment for colleagues
+  - Skillful, efficient, and knowledgeable in process optimization

 ---